 “It will happen at the right time.
 Boxing history will determine when that right time is.”

-Joshua turned to Miller (📸 Ed Mulholland) after Dillian Whyte turned down a first offer in the region of £3m.
+Joshua turned to Miller after Dillian Whyte turned down a first offer in the region of £3m.
 Then a follow-up of over £4m.
 And in the end, over £5m for a rematch.

 WBN understands Whyte is holding out for around £7m.
-While Miller would come much cheaper than that.
+At the same time, Miller would come much cheaper than that.

-Hearn was recently criticised by Tyson Fury’s coach Ben Davison for consistently lowballing the top fighters in the division.
+Hearn was recently criticized by Tyson Fury’s coach Ben Davison for consistently lowballing the top fighters in the division.

-Bids made to Deontay Wilder, Fury and now Whyte have all been below the market rate for fights of that magnitude, according to the trainer.
+According to the trainer, bids made to Deontay Wilder, Fury, and now Whyte have all been below the market rate for fights of that magnitude.

-April 13th was amazingly booked in last July, without any knowledge of where Joshua’s career would be by that stage.
+April 13th was amazingly booked in last July, without knowing where Joshua’s career would be by that stage.

-After determined attempts not to let National Stadium bosses down, Hearn is facing up to the fact that eleven weeks is just not enough time.
+After determining attempts not to let National Stadium bosses down, Hearn is facing the fact that eleven weeks is just not enough time.

 Miller in June is one possibility on US soil.
-Whyte on May 18 or later would be the firm favorite at this point in time.
+Whyte on May 18 or later would be the firm favorite at this point.